-During my first tandem parachute jump in August 2022, I collected some sensor data with a smartphone (the app is called Sensor Logger) and a Garmin watch.
+During my first tandem parachute jump in August 2022, I collected some sensor data with a smartphone (the app is called Sensor Logger ) and a Garmin watch.
 Below is a little analysis of the recordings.
-The source code for data loading, denoising, and plotting can be found here.
+The source code for data loading, denoising, and plotting can be found here .

 The plot shows the altitude as measured by the phone barometer.
 Annotated are the different flight phases: waiting on the ground, flying up aboard the airplane, the short free fall, the gliding phase (with the parachute deployed), and lastly being back on the ground.

+The plane which carried us up to around 3,500m.
+Zooming in on the most interesting events: jumping from the plane (that’s when the altitude drops rapidly), parachute deployment, and touchdown.
+We spent about 34s in free fall and a little over three minutes gliding with the parachute deployed.
 During the free fall we quickly (!) reached the terminal velocity of around 200km/h.
 The gliding phase came with a vertical descent of about 20 to 30km/h, interrupted by some maneuvers (curving left and right).
 The fast drop in velocity is particularly interesting: That’s the parachute deployment during which one experiences a strong deceleration.

 Acceleration data can be derived from two different sources.
 The acceleration sensor itself and via the velocity computed from the barometer’s altitude data.
 I had to denoise the barometer data aggressively, hence it is not perfectly aligned.
 It seems like the maximum deceleration we experienced during the parachute deployment was slightly above 2g.